 - If you want others to like it, study composition, light, color and art history, but don’t get your hopes up.

 - If you want the subject to like it, don’t photograph people.

 - One size does not fit all.

-- Many great photos are accidents.
+- Many great photos include accidental elements.
 Shhh.

 - There’s a fine line between a hobby and an obsessive-compulsive disorder

 - If you didn’t have time to read the manual, why do you have time to read this?

 - Our club members seek education and camaraderie, and so does this blog.
 If you’ve got a bad attitude, there are plenty of other sites that welcome arrogant jerks.
 Go there.

 I’m in it for fun.
 Please join me.